Musa Anter: Professional career and Kurdish political activism

 Anter actively promoted the use of the Kurdish language with his journalistic work, which caused him quite some turmoil during his lifetime.
 During the 1950s, he established three media outlets: Şark Mecmuasi, (1951), Şark Postasi (1954) and İleri Yurt (1958).
 Anter was arrested in 1959, after publishing the Kurdish-language poem Qimil in the newspaper İleri Yurt.
 His arrest provoked a wave of Kurdish protests, in the aftermath of which a trial against fifty Kurdish intellectuals began, known as the "Case of the 49".
 He eventually served some time in prison but was soon released due to an amnesty.
 In 1963, Musa Anter and 23 other intellectuals were arrested and sentenced to 3 years for allegedly having attempted to establish an independent Kurdish state.
 He was released in 1964.
 In the General elections of 1965 he was an independent candidate for Diyarbakir but was not elected.
 In 1970, he was one of the charged in the trial of the Revolutionary Cultural Eastern Hearths (DDKO) members.
 Three years after his release, he settled in Aksaru, a village in the Nusaybin district.
-Following the coup d'etat in 1980, he was shortly jailed for "Kurdish propaganda" in Nusaybin.
+Following the coup d'état in 1980, he was shortly jailed for "Kurdish propaganda" in Nusaybin.
 In June 1990, he was one of the eighty-one founding members of the People's Labour Party (HEP).
 He later supported the establishments of the Mesopotamian Cultural Center in 1991 and the Kurdish Institute in Istanbul in 1992.

 Death

 Anter was shot on 20 September 1992 in an incident in which Orhan Miroğlu was also seriously injured. Ümit Cizre claimed that Abdülkadir Aygan, a former member of the Kurdistan Workers' Party (PKK) who had surrendered in 1985, who had been posteriorly recruited as part of the first staff of the JİTEM (the Turkish Gendarmerie's Intelligence and Counter-terrorism Service), reported having been part of a JİTEM unit and, alongside a "Hamit" from Şırnak, had assassinated Musa Anter.
 The former Major of the Turkish army Cem Ersever claimed that the murder was facilitated by Alaattin Kanat, a former PKK member who was shortly released during the time of the assassination.

-Özgür Politika and Zaman (now-defunct Gülen movement newspaper) claimed that the perpetrator was PKK defector Murat İpek, who had allegedly received orders from the Turkish state's contract killer Mahmut Yıldırım (alias "Yeşil"), or Yeşil himself.
-After long investigations, Turkish Gendarmerie Intelligence and Counter-Terrorism was found guilty of Anter's assassination by the European Court of Human Rights (ECHR) in 2006, which sentenced Turkey to a fine of 28,500 Euros.
+Özgür Politika and Zaman (now-defunct Gülen movement newspaper) claimed that the perpetrator was PKK defector Murat İpek, who had allegedly received orders from the Turkish state's contract killer Mahmut Yıldırım (alias "Yeşil"), After long investigations, Turkish Gendarmerie Intelligence and Counter-Terrorism was found guilty of Anter's assassination by the European Court of Human Rights (ECHR) in 2006, which sentenced Turkey to a fine of 28,500 Euros.
 A Diyarbakır court in 2013 allegedly charged four individuals with Anter's murder, including Mahmut Yıldırım (alias "Yeşil") and Abdülkadir Aygan.